Light Illusion is the de-facto standard for display calibration and colour management within the Film, Post-Production, and Broadcast industries.

 The ColourSpace ZRO license is specifically aimed at manual calibration.

-Yes, LG TVs with 3D LUT capabilities can be calibrated accurately for SDR use with ColourSpace, through the use of the free DeviceControl system, providing a high-level of calibration capability.
+Yes, LG TVs with 3D LUT capabilities can be calibrated accurately for SDR use with ColourSpace, either through Direct Integration, or through the use of the free DeviceControl system, providing a high-level of calibration capability.

 No (W)OLED TV, from any manufacturer, can be accurately calibrated for HDR use due to the inherent instability with such display technology, combined with low gamut volume.
 The best that can be achieved is a generic HDR calibration, based on limited profile measurements, regardless of the calibration system used.
 ColourSpace can be used to calibrate LG TVs for HDR through the use of the free DeviceControl system.